AnomalyInnovations/serverless-nodejs-starter/README.md

-# Serverless ES7 async/await
+# Serverless Node.js Starter

-A Serverless service that adds ES7 async/await support.
+A Serverless starter that adds ES7 async/await and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.

-This uses the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin and Babel.
+[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-es7) uses the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin, [Babel](https://babeljs.io), and [Jest](https://facebook.github.io/jest/).
 It supports:

 - **ES7 syntax in your handler functions**
   - Use async/await
   - And much more!
+- **Support for unit tests**
+  - Run `npm test` to run your tests
 - **Sourcemaps for proper error messages**
   - Error message show the correct line numbers
   - Works in production with CloudWatch